wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    This document contains the following IANA assignment requirements:

-   1. The PL bit discussed in Section 6 needs to be allocated.
+   1. The EXTRA bit discussed in Section 6 needs to be allocated.

 10. Security Considerations

    Additional records will make DNS responses even larger than they are currently, leading to more large records that can be used for DNS reflection attacks.
-We mitigate this by only serving these over TCP or Cookies.

-   A malicious authoritative server could include a large number of Additional records (and associated DNSSEC information) and attempt to DoS the recursive by making it do lots of DNSSEC validation.
+   A malicious authoritative server could include a large number of extra records (and associated DNSSEC information) and attempt to DoS the recursive by making it do lots of DNSSEC validation.
 I don't view this as a very serious threat (CPU for validation is cheap compared to bandwidth), but we mitigate this by allowing the iterative to ignore Additional records whenever it wants.